Leading Change – The Kotter Perspective

 Leading Change, a book by Dr. John Kotter, remains a must-have for Change Leaders.
-In his book, he outlines 8 Steps to effectively lead, implement, and sustain a successful change project.
+His book outlines 8 Steps to effectively lead, implement, and sustain a successful change project.

 Here are the 8 Steps:

 - Create a Sense of Urgency – Why is the change necessary right now?

 - Build a Guiding Coalition – Identify key Champions – the people that will really rally the change and the messaging – One person is never enough.